jasongrimes/fretboardfoundation/_chapters/020-chords/040-major-harmony.md

 **ii-V...**
 (repeat)

-### Play in the circle of fifths/fourths
+### Circle of fourths/fifths

 It can be helpful to practice chord changes in order of ascending fourths (aka descending fifths).
 It's a pleasant sounding chord progression that can cycle around endlessly.
-For those intending to play jazz, it's also the most common chord progression used in most jazz music.
+For those intending to play jazz, it also contains the most common chord changes in most jazz music.

 The circle of fifths/fourths progression:
 **I-IV-vii-iii-vi-ii-V-I**